What you need

 If you don't have a GPS watch, it isn't essential but if you can invest in one, they are a fantastic training tool.

 Harvey Norman, Rebel Sport and other sports stores have them.
 Also check out sites like wiggle.co.uk, eBay or Amazon to buy one.
 Some of the well known brands are Garmin, Timex, Polar..lots of different options.
 You don't need top of the line, just a basic GPS that gives you km pace, time and distance.

 Always bring a full water bottle to every session.

-Sometimes on Saturday's we go for coffee so make sure you bring some money so you can tell your stories over a nice hot cup of coffee.
+Sometimes on Saturday's the team goes for coffee so make sure you bring some money so you can catch up post-run and have a goss ;o)

 That's pretty much all you'll need over the next couple months.